prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-05-dfs-and-bfs.md

 ### 3.1 Problem : Freezing drinks
 ---

-There is an ice frame of size N X M. Areas with holes are marked with 0, and areas with partitions are marked with 1.<br>
+There is an ice frame of size N X M. Areas with holes are marked with 0, and areas with partitions are marked with 1.<br/>
-If the parts with holes are attached to each other in the top, bottom, left, and right directions, it is considered to be connected to each other.<br>
+If the parts with holes are attached to each other in the top, bottom, left, and right directions, it is considered to be connected to each other.<br/>
-At this time, write a program to find the total number of ice creams generated when the shape of the ice mold is given.<br>
+At this time, write a program to find the total number of ice creams generated when the shape of the ice mold is given.<br/>
-In the following 4 X 5 ice mold example, a total of 3 ice creams are created.<br>
+In the following 4 X 5 ice mold example, a total of 3 ice creams are created.<br/>
 ![Freezing Drinks_1](/assets/img/coding-test/freezing-drinks_1.png)

 Finding a connected element, connected_component is also a problem.